Uber Drivers Don’t Think Travis Kalanick’s Departure Will Improve Their Work Conditions

 Thursday morning, on the hot steps of New York’s City Hall, a group of 15 Uber drivers gathered to celebrate a piece of legislation that would require ride-hailing platforms to enable customers to tip.
 For six years drivers have asked Uber to create an experience where clients could reward them with a few extra bucks for a job well done.
 But Uber was steadfast in its refusal.
 That was until last week.

-On Tuesday, Uber announced 180 improvements for drivers, including the addition of tipping.
+On Tuesday, Uber announced 180 days of change for drivers, including the addition of tipping.
 The abrupt change in position is part of an overhaul to improve the scandal-plagued company’s image after the loss of several executives including CEO Travis Kalanick.

 New York City drivers say that they are the ones who forced the company’s hand to make the change.
-“Even though we’re putting pressure on them,” says Jose Molinas, an Uber driver and member of the Independent Drivers Guild, “at the end of the day they take the credit for it.”
+“Even though we’re putting pressure on them,” says Jose Molina, an Uber driver and member of the Independent Drivers Guild, “at the end of the day they take the credit for it.”

 It’s this sort of failure to acknowledge drivers that makes them feel little real change is coming to the company or the platform.
 But some drivers have been heartened by Kalanick’s departure.
 “I think they needed somebody different,” says Michele Dottin, a driver from Brooklyn.
 “He’s not considering the people and the drivers who are really the ones who keep your business.
 Without drivers, you have zero business—I don’t care how you slice it.”